It All Begins With Your Decision To Be The Star In The Crowd

 The job market is looking for skilled and experienced individuals for employment.

-Understanding the job market will help you tailor your CV (Curriculum Vitae) and cover letters to meet the requirements of potential employers.
+Understanding the job market will help you tailor your CV (Curriculum Vitae) and cover letter to meet potential employers’ requirements.

 If you’re from abroad, mention how your academic career prepared you for local standards.
-Stress your skills like foreign languages or cross-cultural experience.
+Stress your skills, such as foreign languages or cross-cultural experience.

 A good CV template should be clear, concise, scannable, and easy to read.